 And making your own jam is so easy, so why wouldn't you?
 I am sure you're thinking right now of a domestic goddess -- or god -- standing over a pot of bubbling fruit, stirring away and mopping a sweaty brow, but in reality making jam is a piece of cake that you can often do while multitasking.
 And better still, it's almost foolproof.

 Rhubarb Jam is one of my favorites because it's one of the best ways to enjoy the delicious but subtle flavor of these seasonal red stalks.
-It is great smeared on these vegan buttermilk drop biscuits or these vegan strawberry scones or a PBJ.
+It is great smeared on these vegan buttermilk drop biscuits or these vegan strawberry scones or these vegan bagels.
 Or you can use it to top your favorite vanilla cake.
 The possibilities really are endless.

 I don't really like adding pectin to my preserves.
 For one it adds a weird texture and a weird taste, and I want nothing but the flavor of my fruit of choice -- or veggie, in this case -- to shine through.
 In most cases the pectin in the fruit itself is enough to thicken the jam to the perfect consistency.
 The jam will also firm up further when you refrigerate it.